SachinVel/customizable-portfolio/README.md

 1. **Header**: Contains the title and subtitle of your portfolio.
 2. **About**: Information about yourself, such as your bio and profile picture.
 3. **Projects**: A list of your projects, including titles, descriptions, and links.
+4. **Experience**: Details about your professional experience, including job titles, companies, durations, and descriptions of your roles and responsibilities.
-4. **Skills**: A list of your skills, which can include both technical and soft skills.
+5. **Skills**: A list of your skills, which can include both technical and soft skills.
-5. **Contact**: Your contact information, such as email and social media links.
+6. **Contact**: Your contact information, such as email and social media links.

 #### Adding FontAwesome Icons